itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-algo.rst

 Widget-Method (GUI-Extensions)
 ------------------------------

 If you want to provide a user-defined window, dialog or widget (which is then rendered into a dialog), you have to implement an appropriate method which follows this base structure:

 .. code-block:: c++
     :linenos:

-    QWidget* MyAlgoPlugin::widget1(QVector<ito::ParamBase> *paramsMand, QVector<ito::ParamBase> *paramsOpt, ito::RetVal &retValue)
+    QWidget* MyAlgoPlugin::widget1(QVector<ito::ParamBase> *paramsMand,
+                                   QVector<ito::ParamBase> *paramsOpt,
+                                   ito::RetVal &retValue)
     {
         //1.
 Section.
 Getting typed in or in/out parameters from paramsMand and paramsOpt
-        //  Make sure that you access only parameters, that have been defined in the corresponding parameter-method.
+        //   Make sure that you access only parameters, that have been defined in
-        //  The order and type is important.
-Do it like in the method 'filter1' above.
+        //   the corresponding parameter-method.
+The order and type is important.
+Do it
+        //   like in the method 'filter1' above.

         //2.
-Pre-requisite: You have in your plugin project a class, which is derived from QMainWindow, QDialog or QWidget.
+Pre-requisite: You have in your plugin project a class, which is derived
-        //  This class can also include an ui-file, which has been designed using the QtDesigner.
+        //   from QMainWindow, QDialog or QWidget.
+This class can also include an ui-file,
+        //   which has been designed using the QtDesigner.
 The class name is Widget1.

-        //Create an instance of that class and return it.
-The instance is deleted by the caller of the method 'widget1'.
+        // Create an instance of that class and return it.
+        // The instance is deleted by the caller of the method 'widget1'.
         Widget1 *win = new Widget( /* your parameters */ );
         QWidget *widget = qobject_cast<QWidget*>(win); //cast it to QWidget, if it isn't already. if(widget == NULL)